 AppCleaner for Mac: Everything you need to know

 I was surprised by how quickly the hard drive on my Macbook filled up.
-Without even noticing it, I had quickly built up gigabytes junk files I didn’t know what to do with and apps that I had ended up not using.
+Without even noticing it, I quickly built up gigabytes of junk files I didn’t know what to do with and apps that I had ended up not using.
 When I started running out of room for my photos and music, I knew I had to do something.

 That’s when I decided to try an uninstaller.
 An uninstaller is a piece of software designed to remove unwanted items from your hard drive completely.
 A good uninstaller can even identify files that are associated with an unwanted app and dispose of them, too.
 I decided to try AppCleaner, a straightforward uninstaller app.
 Here’s how it went.

 |Easy-to-understand user interface||No group selection of apps is available|

 |Minimalistic design with an easy-to-use search function||Cannot remove some apps that are protected by the system, and system protection cannot be switched off|

 AppCleaner focuses on one thing — getting rid of unwanted apps and files completely.
 First and foremost, it’s very easy to use, and all you have to do is just find the app you want to get rid of and use the drag-and-drop approach to remove it.
 Alternatively, you can locate it from the list of app apps that is also available.

 - Open the AppCleaner app from the Dock or the Applications folder.
 You can find it via Spotlight as well.